-Why is a Pre-purchase Home Inspection important?
+Why is a Prepurchase Home Inspection important?

-I will perform a complete inspection of your prospective home, which includes evaluating over 400 items throughout the home.
-It normally takes me approximately 2 to 3 hours to complete the home inspection depending on the size and the existing condition of the home.
+I will perform a Prepurchase inspection of your prospective home and observe over 400 items throughout the house.
+It usually takes me 2 to 3 hours to complete the inspection depending on the size and the existing condition of the home.